 Every Fourth of July, Carnegie Corporation of New York celebrates the exemplary contributions of immigrants to American life, as part of its focus on reducing political polarization and strengthening democracy.
 To highlight their stories, the foundation has commissioned a new comic series that illustrates how naturalized citizens enrich American society.

 * In the U.S., 9.6% of workers in K–12 and 17.4% of workers in colleges and universities were born outside of the United States.
-(Source: Immigrant Health-Care Workers in the United States, American Immigration Council, August 2021)
+(Source: Immigrants and the U.S. Educational System, American Immigration Council, August 2021)